-3.4.1 Modifying the robot during a run is prohibited, which includes remounting parts that have fallen off.

-3.4.2 Any parts that the robot loses intentionally or unintentionally will be left in the arena until the run is over.
-Team members and judges are not allowed to remove parts from the arena during a run.
+3.4.1 Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off.
+3.4.2 Any parts that the robot loses intentionally or unintentionally will be left in the field until the run is over.
+Team members and judges are not allowed to remove parts from the field during a scoring run.